JannieI/canvas-server-V3/docs/API specification.md

 The general format of each authentication-related API call is:

-    HTTP-Method {{host}}/auth/provider-name/function
+    HTTP-Method {{ host }} / auth / {{ provider-name }} / {{ function }}

     WHERE
         HTTP-Method - GET, PUT, POST, DELETE
-        {{host}} - the url for the Canvas Server, which could be http://localhost:8000 for the local server running Node & Express. auth - fixed part of the route indicating that it is authentication-related provider-name - provide of authentication service.
+        {{ host }} - the url for the Canvas Server, which could be http://localhost:8000 for the local server running Node & Express. auth - fixed part of the route indicating that it is authentication-related
+        {{ provider-name }} - provide of authentication service.
 Currently we have Google, GitHub and Local.
-Local indicates that authentication is provided by the Canvas Server itself, in which case a user-id and password must be provided. function - can be login, verify, signup (to registr a new user).
+Local indicates that authentication is provided by the Canvas Server itself, in which case a user-id and password must be provided.
+        {{ function }} - can be login, verify, signup (to registr a new user).

 #### Client data-related API calls:

 The general format of each client data-related API call is:

-    HTTP-Method {{host}}/data/?query-string
+    HTTP-Method {{ host }} / data / ?query-string

     WHERE
         HTTP-Method - GET, PUT, POST, DELETE
-        {{host}} - the url for the Canvas Server, which could be http://localhost:8000 for the local server running Node & Express. data - fixed part of the url query-string - identifies the data that is requested.
+        {{ host }} - the url for the Canvas Server, which could be http://localhost:8000 for the local server running Node & Express. data - fixed part of the url query-string - identifies the data that is requested.
 Maybe ?datasourceID=1.
 However we need to sort this out at a later stage.